What is the Debt Respite Scheme (Breathing Space)?

-On 4 May 2021, a new Government scheme came into force that aims to offer greater protection to debtors with qualifying “problem debt”.
+On 4 May 2021, a Government scheme came into force that aims to offer greater protection to debtors with qualifying “problem debt”.
 The new rules are set out in The Debt Respite Scheme (Breathing Space Moratorium and Mental Health Crisis Moratorium) (England and Wales) Regulations 2020 (the “Regulations”).

 This short article provides guidance for creditors on how the Regulations impact them.